dnbexperience/eufemia/packages/dnb-ui-lib/src/patterns/form/description.md

 ---

-NB!
-Accessibility - labels and placeholders

 ## Eufemia form designs

 Forms in Eufemia are regarded as patterns because of their unpredictable and varying content and structure.
-However, their individual components and elements have design guidelines, rules and behaviours.
+However, their individual components and elements have design guidelines, rules and behaviors.

 Use Eufemia's spatial system to lay out forms.